Variable#

 • For variables in discrete models (such as MIP, MINLP), the m attribute provides the marginals obtained by fixing all the discrete variables and solving the resulting continuous problem (such as LP, NLP).
 Many solvers allow to enable/disable solving such a fixed problem.
 When disabled, no marginals will be provided for discrete models.

-In addition to the variable attributes introduced above, there are a number of variable attributes that cannot be assigned but may be used in computations.
+In addition to the variable attributes introduced above, there are a number of variable attributes that cannot be assigned but may be referenced in assignment statements.

 Description